Save Legs Change Lives logo

 Knowing whether or not you are at risk could save your legs—and even your life.

-Icon of 65 plus representing the age of 65 and older being a risk factor for PAD
+Icon of 2 people representing people in their older age of being a risk factor for PAD

 Icon of hand holding a cigarette representing a history of smoking is a risk factors for PAD